The Domain Time II Management tools include many useful diagnostic and utility programs.

 DTCheck can also be used to test your machine's clock for reliability.
 Run

 DTCheck /test to test your machine.
-You will probably need to reset the
+You will need to reboot the

 A utility for testing NTP/SNTP time servers.